 - Aulani Resort & Spa: Head to Hawaii and check out Aulani Resort & Spa in Ko Olina.
 It's a beachside hotel and resort offering luxury and Disney magic on the Hawaiian island of Oahu.

-- Adventures by Disney: Adventures by Disney are guided family vacations to a variety of destinations worldwide.
-Packages are available in North and South America, Europe, Asia, Africa, and Australia.
+- Adventures by Disney: For even more travel adventures, turn to Adventures by Disney.
+They offer are guided family vacations to a variety of destinations worldwide, including packages for North and South America, Europe, Asia, Africa, and Australia.

 Disney Expansion Plans

-Both of the US parks are currently undergoing massive expansions, including the addition of Star Wars Land and the rebranding of Disney California Adventure's Paradise Pier area to Pixar Pier.
-Hong Kong is seeing additions dedicated to Frozen and Marvel that are expected to open in 2020.
-Tokyo is expected to undergo a huge expansion as well, growing the park's area by about 30% when it opens by 2023.
+Disney continues to expand its parks, which keeps the adventure fresh and exciting.
+For example, both of the US resorts recently opened Star Wars: Galaxy's Edge experiences.
+Disney California Adventure's Paradise Pier area was updated and rebranded to Pixar Pier, making it an incredible place where the magic of Pixar Studios comes to life.
+Disneyland Hong Kong has introduced Marvel-themed thrill rides and is slated to open the World of Frozen in 2022.
+Tokyo is expected to undergo a huge expansion as well, growing the park's area by about 30% by 2023.
 It is expected that Marvel attractions will play a role in Disneyland Paris' expansion plans as well.
 To keep the magic alive and Disney fans happy, you can pretty much be assured that there will always be some type of refurbishment or expansion taking place at each of the Disney theme parks worldwide.